In Stock

 Pruning

-Lawtonberries grow with stiff, semi-erect canes that don’t spread aggressively, making them easy to manage when trained along a support.
+Lawtonberries grow with stiff, semi-erect canes that have a more contained growth habit than many trailing brambles, making them easier to manage when trained along a support.

 Harvest

 Fruit ripens from late December to February, depending on the climate.
 Harvest when berries are fully black, glossy, and plump, pulling gently from the cane.
-Let them fully ripen on the plant for maximum sweetness.
+For maximum sweetness, allow the berries to remain on the plant for a while after they have fully formed.
 Pick every few days to extend the season and encourage further fruit development.

 Enjoy Lawtonberries fresh from the garden or use them in jams, sauces, pies, or freeze them for use in smoothies, baked goods, or desserts later in the year.
 Their flavour holds well, making them a versatile addition to the kitchen.